 Again, the trustee should maintain financial records for all investments.
 That includes trades and management fees.
 If the trustee works with a financial advisor or financial planner for management help, they should track the costs of all services.

 As a trustee, you'll have to oversee trust administration and the distribution of money and assets to beneficiaries.
 Each trust will have certain conditions that, when met, trigger the distribution of some or all assets to beneficiaries.
 In many cases this happens when the grantor dies.
-However, beneficiaires may receive assets before the grantor’s death as part of a trust fund.
+However, beneficiaries may receive assets before the grantor’s death as part of a trust fund.

-In some cases, the beneficiaries won’t receive assets for years, such as when a beneficiary is a minor.
+In some cases, the trust beneficiaries won’t receive assets for years, such as when a beneficiary is a minor.
 In that case, the trustee must continue to act as a custodian of the trust.

 Trustees have the right to get the help they need to properly manage a trust.
-This could include working with a tax accountant, financial planner, or lawyer.
+This could include working with a tax accountant, financial planner, estate lawyer.
 The lawyer or firm that created the trust document is a great resource if the trustee has questions about how to manage the trust.

 If a trustee does get professional help, they are still responsible for ensuring trust is managed according to the trust document.